Fukutoshin Line

-The Tokyo Metro Fukutoshin Line (東京メトロ副都心線, Tōkyō Metoro Fukutoshin-sen), formally the No. 13 Fukutoshin Line (13号線副都心線, Jūsangō-sen Fukutoshin-sen), is a 20.2 km subway line operated by Tokyo Metro in west-central Tokyo and Wako, Saitama, Japan.
+The Fukutoshin Line (副都心線, Fukutoshin-sen), formally the No. 13 Fukutoshin Line (13号線副都心線, Jū-san-gō-sen Fukutoshin-sen), is a 20.2 km subway line operated by Tokyo Metro in west-central Tokyo and Wako, Saitama, Japan.

 The newest line in the Tokyo subway network, it opened in stages between 1994 and 2008.
 On average, the Fukutoshin Line carried 362,654 passengers daily in 2017, the lowest of all Tokyo Metro lines and roughly one third of its sister Tokyo Metro Yūrakuchō Line (1,124,478).

+Fukutoshin is Japanese for "sub-city/secondary city center", and the Fukutoshin Line connects three of Tokyo's secondary city centers: Ikebukuro, Shinjuku and Shibuya.
+Prior to its opening, only JR East had rail service between the three (on the Yamanote Line, the Saikyō Line and the Shōnan-Shinjuku Line).

 Overview

 The Fukutoshin Line is the deepest metro line in Tokyo, with an average depth of 27 m.
 At Shinjuku-sanchōme Station, the line passes under the Marunouchi and above the Shinjuku lines at a depth of 15 m, with a gap of only 11 cm to the Shinjuku Line tunnel.
 The deepest section is at the immediately adjacent Higashi-Shinjuku Station, where the line goes down to 35 m, partly due to an underground space reservation for a possible future extension of the Jōetsu Shinkansen to Shinjuku.

 It is the second Tokyo Metro line to feature express services, after the Tōzai Line; however, unlike the Tōzai Line (where rapid services are only offered on the – section), the Fukutoshin Line offers express services throughout the line, a first for Tokyo Metro.
 Express trains pass local trains at Higashi-Shinjuku, where additional tracks are installed for this purpose.
 Local trains stop at all stations.

 When first opened, the line operated through services to Kawagoeshi Station on the Tobu Tojo Line and Hannō Station on the Seibu Ikebukuro Line.
 From 16 March 2013, the Tōkyū Tōyoko Line moved to share the line's Shibuya terminus, and since then through services have operated onto the Minatomirai Line via the Tōyoko Line, terminating at Motomachi-Chūkagai Station in Yokohama.
 This is a rare instance of a Tokyo Metro train operating on four companies' tracks.

 Since the opening of the section between Ikebukuro and Shibuya station, the Fukutoshin Line operates as a one-man operation subway line between Kotake-Mukaihara Station and Shibuya Station where chest-high platform edge doors are installed on the station platforms to aid the drivers.
 From 28 March 2015, one-man operation was extended from Kotake-Mukaihara to Wakōshi station, making this the third Tokyo Metro line to fully operate as one-man operation, following the Namboku Line and Marunouchi Line.

-Like most Tokyo Metro lines, the first carriage of the Fukutoshin Line is designated a "women-only car" before and during the morning rush hour.
-During these hours only women, children of elementary school age or younger and physically disabled passengers (and their carers) may board the first carriage.
+As with most Tokyo Metro lines, the first car of the Fukutoshin Line is designated a "women-only car" before and during the morning rush hour.
+During these hours only women, children of elementary school age or younger and physically disabled passengers (and their carers) may board the first car.